dlacomb/RMACBaseballVoting/README.md

 **csb:** Caught Stealing Base

-**sba%:** Stolen Base Achieved Percentage
+**sbap:** Stolen Base Achieved Percentage

 **pb:** Passed Balls

 **ci:** Catchers Interference

-**Gold Glove:** 0 = No, 1 = Yes, Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year)
+**GoldGlove:** Yes or No, Target Variable, Player wins Defensive award for their position or not (45 winners, 9/year, one winner for each position each year, *Note: Some years there are ties)

 <p align="center"> Pitching Stats Data